vpereira/obs_deploy/README.md

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

+## Hacking

+If you want to add new command to the cli, please read the `dry-cli` documentation https://dry-rb.org/gems/dry-cli/0.4/.
+The commands are in the `obs_deploy/cli/commands` directory.

+The commands are being sent via ssh and ssh is being called via `cheetah` https://github.com/openSUSE/cheetah.
+Please Read the `ssh.rb` file, specially the `SSH#run` method

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/vpereira/obs_deploy.